 On this page

-A $1 million scholarship fund has been created to support 110 high school students from under-represented groups to pursue science, technology, and mathematics (STEM) subjects at SACE level.
+A scholarship fund has been created to support high school students from under-represented groups (low socioeconomic status and Aboriginal learners) to pursue science and mathematics (STEM) subjects at SACE Stage 1 and 2 level.

-Scholarships of $7500 to $10,000 can be used to cover the cost of tutors, laptops, excursions or anything that directly supports the student to achieve in their chosen STEM subjects.
+The fund covers the cost of tutors, laptops, excursions or any other strategy that directly supports the student to achieve in their chosen STEM subjects and pathways.

 - enrolled in a government school

 - the holder of a school card (Aboriginal or Torres Strait Islander students do not need to hold a school card)

 - committed to completing at least 1 of the following STEM subjects at SACE stage 1 and stage 2 level; specialist mathematics, mathematical methods, chemistry or physics.